 When he arrived at MONA many aspects of his past were unknown but knew that he had arrived illegally from an African country and was acquired as a pet.
 His first owner intended to rent Tico to an animal trainer but in that period as a baby, Tico escaped or was abandoned.
-A person found him roaming in the mountains.
+A member of the public found him roaming in the mountains whilst out walking.
 He was relocated to a zoo park in Maresme, where he lived alone until the age of 18.
-His move to MONA occurred because the park was closed for family reasons and all the animals had to be urgently relocated or killed.
+His move to MONA occurred because the park was closed for family reasons and all the animals had to be urgently relocated or euthanised.

-Tico had a complete lack of social behaviour skills due to having lived alone for so many years.
+Tico had a complete lack of social skills with other chimps due to having lived alone for so many years.

 Everyday it was common for him to have outbursts of anger and constantly hit the bars although he was never aggressive with other chimps.
 Instead he showed dislike to his carers and threatened them again and again throughout the day.
-Eventually he improved with the caregivers, reacted positively, watched and demanded their attention, but he didn’t want to be with chimpanzees and avoided any contact or relationship with any of them due to his inability to understand them.
-It took more than four years to integrate him into the group.
+Eventually he improved with the caregivers and began reacted positively with them, watching and demanded their attention.
+Although he was not aggressive with his chimpanzee companions, he avoided any contact or relationship with any of them due to his inability to understand them.
+It took more than four years to successfully integrate him into the group.

-You could say that physically Tico is impressive, but he is still a very unsociable chimpanzee.
+Physically Tico is impressive, but he is still a very unsociable chimpanzee.
 He generates no problems or fights, but tries to be invisible and avoid confrontation as much as possible.
-He spends many hours a day at the top of a tower covered with a cloth, but since 2013 we have seen a vast improvement and he is beginning to venture more freely through the enclosure and warmly greet Africa each morning.
+He spends many hours a day at the top of a tower covered with a cloth, but since 2013 we have seen a vast improvement and he is beginning to venture more freely through the enclosure and warmly greet his companions each morning.
 Also, his mood has softened and we often see him in the mornings playing chase with Nico and Victor and sometimes approaching the fence to see visitors go by.

 GROUP AND SITUATION

-Tico belongs to the family group and socializes very little and seems to have not yet learned that he’s a chimpanzee.
-Despite his large size and strength he tends not get into trouble and generally goes unnoticed.
+Tico belongs to the Bilinga group, socializes very little and seems not to have learned yet that he’s a chimpanzee.
+Despite his large size and strength, he tends not get into trouble and generally goes unnoticed.